Chart Color Schemes

 Educational outcomes in Herne Hill fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational participation is high, with 26.1% of residents currently enrolled in formal education, comprising 9.3% in primary, 7.6% in secondary, and 3.2% in tertiary education.
+Educational participation is notably high, with 26.1% of residents currently enrolled in formal education.
+This includes 9.3% in primary education, 7.6% in secondary education, and 3.2% pursuing tertiary education.

 Frequently Asked Questions - Education